Please note: a valid prescription is required for all prescription medication.

 Storage and Travel Basics

-Store tablets at room temperature in a dry place, away from heat and direct light.
+Store tablets at room temperature in a dry place away from excess heat and moisture.
 Keep the bottle tightly closed and out of reach of children and pets.
-Do not store in a bathroom cabinet where humidity is high.
+Do not use tablets that are damaged or show signs of deterioration.

 Benefits